CraftKontrol/Thor-Suite-for-Max4Live/README.md

 It uses le Live Object Model to watch the name of a played clip.

+Can be used in string or numeric mode with a spcace between scene and cue.
+(MyScene 01, or 01 05, or 01 MyCue)

 ### Usage:
 Clipthor is an audio effect.